Vagrant Playground

 cd ansible-playbook-vagrant-playground

-Run the initial playbooks playbook_ansible
+Run the initial playbooks playbook_ansible and playbook_vagrant:

 # This playbook will download all the roles used by the included playbooks.